launchscout/momentum-2025/index.md

 ---

-# WebAssembly Origins
+# WebAssembly MVP
-- Born from asm.js (Mozilla 2013)
+- Supports only numeric types
+- Shared linear memory
-- Designed to be a portable compilation target
+  - Your job to manage
-- Created through collaboration between major browser vendors
-- Goals: Speed, security, and platform independence
+  - Your job to figure out what to put there

 ---

-# From Binary to Ecosystem
-- Started as a binary instruction format
-- Evolved into a complete ecosystem
-- Support expanded beyond browsers to server-side
-- Growing language support: Rust, C/C++, AssemblyScript, and more
-- Standardized text format (.wat) for human readability

----

-# Limitations of Core WebAssembly
-- No direct language interoperability
-- Limited data types (only numbers)
-- Manual memory management needed
-- Each module is isolated
-- Complex host bindings
-- Challenging to use across language boundaries

----
-# Saying hello from Core WebAssembly
+# Saying hello from WebAssembly
 - Let's allocate some shared memory
 - passing pointers and offsets and lengths, oh my!
 - oh yeah, we should figure out what encoding to use